 The course balances protocol structure with judgment, so students are prepared for real-world call complexity rather than scripted examples alone.

-Emergency Medical Dispatch is the first link in the care chain.
-The site and message now reflect that level of seriousness.
+Emergency Medical Dispatch is the first link in the patient care chain — and dispatchers deserve training that treats it that way.

 EMT-Paramedic, M.A., J.D. - Founder & CEO, EMS University